aditya-azad/simple-ssg/README.md

 ### `template` directory

-This is where all the templates for pages (and other templates templates) reside.
+This is where all the templates for pages (and other templates) reside.

 ### `config.yml` file